Tylosaurus: Paleoecology

 Tylosaurus was endemic to North Atlantic waters above 30°N.

 Throughout its ~20 million-year history, Tylosaurus was endemic to the North Atlantic Circle Basin, a geographic region comprising the North Atlantic and neighboring waters including the Western Interior Seaway in North America and Mediterranean Tethys in Europe above 30°N. Much of the region was encompassed by a temperate ocean climate.
 There are a few exceptions of occurrences in warmer low-latitude zones in scientific literature.
 This includes T. iembeensis from the Coniacian of Angola, an isolated tooth from Maastrichtian deposits in the Democratic Republic of the Congo suggested as a possible Hainosaurus, and a specimen near the Cretaceous–Paleogene boundary at the Ouled Abdoun Basin, Morocco.
+The initial description of the Moroccan specimen has failed to conform to ICZN article 72.10 and recommendation 16C, for the museum that purportedly preserved the specimen is non-existent; the specimen itself is also undiagnostic and cannot be distinguished from other tylosaurines based on second hand observations by Zietlow et al. (2026).

 Habitat preference

 Stratigraphic evidence in the WIS is inconsistent on whether Tylosaurus preferred a specific habitat.
 Russell (1967) suggested that Tylosaurus in the Niobrara Formation frequented open waters far offshore, potentially up to 400 km from the nearest coastline in the WIS.
 This is supported by evidence in bone structure indicative of adaptation towards deeper waters.
 This includes osteoporosis, which naturally occurs in modern deep-diving or fast-swimming tetrapods due to bone growth in low-gravity environments both lifestyles create, and high fat deposition within bony microstructures, which together with osteoporosis would have allowed Tylosaurus to achieve neutral buoyancy in deep water.
 However, later work found that Tylosaurus is found throughout both shallow and open water deposits of the Niobrara Formation.
 On the other hand, Kiernan (2002) found that Tylosaurus comprised 57.7% of all mosasaurs found in Santonian to early Campanian deposits in Alabama that correspond to shallow continental shelves, and only 8.2% of mosasaurs in offshore deposits of similar ages.
 This implied that, at least in this region, Tylosaurus preferred nearshore waters.